athampy-vcc/AJ-s-Personal-Repos/cybersecurity/Epics-Issues-handling/CIS/Final/ADR.md

 ## Context and Problem Statement

 Volvo needs to establish a foundational security baseline using CIS benchmarks for both Azure and AWS cloud environments.
 Multiple CIS benchmark versions exist with varying levels of maturity and tool support.
-The primary constraint is that monitoring capabilities must be available through Prisma CNAPP (CMO) & Defender for Cloud (FMO).
+The primary constraint is that monitoring capabilities must be available through Prisma CNAPP (CMO) & Defender for Cloud (FMO under POC).
 The decision must balance foundational security coverage with practical implementation speed and tool availability, while avoiding unnecessary future migration efforts.

 ## Decision Drivers

-* **Tool Availability**: Monitoring capabilities must be supported by Prisma CNAPP (CMO) & Defender for Cloud (FMO) - CNAPP/CSPM platform as the compliance monitoring tool
+* **Tool Availability**: Monitoring capabilities must be supported by Prisma CNAPP (CMO) & Defender for Cloud - CNAPP/CSPM platform as the compliance monitoring tool
 * **CMO Requirements**: CMO audit/enforcement baseline is set at CIS Controls v1.4, establishing a minimum version threshold
 * **Benchmark Scope Alignment**: CIS explicitly recommends Foundations benchmarks as the first step, with Service Category benchmarks as a second step for mature implementations
 * **Implementation Speed vs. Freshness**: Priority given to operationalizing controls quickly rather than adopting the latest benchmark versions immediately